shivangitechie/Project-in-Math-Modelling/README.md

 # 3. Data Labeling

-**Objective**: Label the data to prepare it for supervised learning, creating categories or outcomes for model training.
+## **Objective**: Label the data to prepare it for supervised learning, creating categories or outcomes for model training.

+## **Labels:**

+**1. BOOM
+2. BUST
+3. PLAY MEANINGFUL MINUTES
+4. PLAY WITH INJURY**

+The labeling has been done using the following approach:

+1. PLAY WITH INJURY and PLAY MEANINGFUL MINUTES: using injury statistics data
+2. BOOM AND BUST: Using Sentiment Analysis and Statistical Data

+The labels are then Encoded as numbers using **One-hot-encoding**.

+## **One-Hot Encoding**: Each category is represented as a binary vector, where only one element is "1" (hot) and the rest are "0" (cold).

+"Boom" → [1, 0, 0, 0]

+"Bust" → [0, 1, 0, 0]

+"Play Meaningful Minutes" → [0, 0, 1, 0]

+"Play with Injury" → [0, 0, 0, 1]

 ## Files: